2019 was a big travel milestone for me as I celebrated 10 years since this whole adventure started.

 And after 10 years on the road I’ve learnt heaps of stuff, made lots of mistakes and hopefully helped you guys learn from those as much as I have!

-So looking back on the last 10 years I decided to pick my brains on the best lessons I’ve learnt from life on the road – so hopefully you’ll make the most of your next adventure…
+So looking back on the last 10 years (flicking through my photos and YouTube videos is like having my own mini travel TV show!)
+I decided to pick my brains on the best lessons I’ve learnt from life on the road – so hopefully you’ll make the most of your next adventure…

 10 Lessons I’ve Learnt From 10 Years Of Travel